 You now realize that you must have a proper site to perform testing.
 The RT-PCR mobile device is small enough to be operated in a very small environment, but it must be clean.
 The setting should have lots of lighting and be free of clutter.
 Counters should also be non-porous for easy disinfection.
 Proper cleaning protocols must be implemented wherever the mobile device is to be used.
 We will post a blog specifically dedicated to cleaning and disinfecting.

-Our testing device is licenced by Health Canada as a Class IV medical device.
-As such, it must be operated by a licenced lab technician who is trained in handling sample processing to avoid contamination, vial labelling and organization of collected samples, and have experience performing the types of sensitive manipulations involved in executing this test.
+Our testing device is licensed by Health Canada as a Class IV medical device.
+As such, it must be conducted by a trained clinical laboratory personnel who is familiar in handling sample processing to avoid contamination, vial labelling and organization of collected samples, and have experience performing the types of sensitive manipulations involved in executing this test.

-Your lab technician will be quite busy preparing the samples, interpreting the results, recording data and maintaining the lab.
+Your trained clinical laboratory personnel will be quite busy preparing the samples, interpreting the results, recording data and maintaining the lab.
 Also, someone has to give the results back to the donors, which implies time on the phone or computer.
 It is helpful to enlist a nurse to assist with these duties, as well as to collect the swab samples.

 At this point, you have figured out the logistics, and you are happy about the way it looks on paper.
 You now must think about the most crucial part of your screening program: the testing strategy.